CarstenKnop/SmokeMachineTimer/ESP32_Remote_Control_Specification.md

 Discovery (Remote):

-The remote broadcasts a special "discovery" message to the universal broadcast address (FF:FF:FF:FF:FF:FF).

-It enters a listening state for 10-15 seconds, collecting responses.

-For each response, it records the slave's MAC address and the RSSI (signal strength).

-Discovery Response (Slave): Slaves must have a "pairing mode" (e.g., triggered on first boot or by a button press) where they listen for the discovery broadcast and reply directly to the remote with their MAC address.
+- Remote sweeps through all supported channels (1–13) during discovery.
+It transmits the broadcast discovery frame on the current sweep channel, listens briefly, then advances to the next channel until responses arrive or the sweep times out.
+- Responses are recorded with RSSI and the channel they were heard on.
+When the user completes pairing, the remote immediately sends `SET_CHANNEL` with the currently stored channel so the new timer hops to the remote's channel.

+Discovery Response (Slave): Slaves listen on their configured ESP-NOW channel (persisted in EEPROM).
+Upon receiving the broadcast discovery request they respond directly to the remote.
+Timers without valid channel information fall back to the default channel before responding.

 5.2.
 Pairing UI
 After scanning, the remote will display a list of all discovered, available slave devices on the OLED screen.